shrikantnaidu/shrikantnaidu/README.md

 My fascination with computers led me to pursue a degree in Computer Science and then my curiosity directed me towards Data Science.

-* 🔭 I’m currently working on Geospatial Analysis.
+* 🔭  I’m currently working on MLOps, Data Engineering, and LLMs.
-* 🧠  I'm learning Deep Reinforcement Learning and MLOPs.
+* 🧠  I'm learning RLHF and LLMOPs.
-* 🤝  I'm open to collaborating on Machine Learning, Deep Learning and Data Engineering Projects.
+* 🤝  I'm open to collaborating on Machine Learning, Deep Learning, and Data Engineering Projects.
 * 🤔 I’m looking for help with Python for Finance.
-* 💬 Ask me about Software Engineering, Machine Learning, Deep Learning and Big Data.
+* 💬 Ask me about Software Engineering, Machine Learning, Deep Learning, and Big Data.
 * ⚡ Fun fact: I'm a Gamer turned Programmer.
 * ✉️ You can contact me at [shrikantnaidu777@gmail.com](mailto:shrikantnaidu777@gmail.com)